 This incision is an extension of the keyhole incision with additional incisions following the breast crease.
 This technique allows for the most extensive reduction of the breasts, although some scarring can be concealed within the breast fold.

-Breast reduction is performed in an ambulatory surgery center or hospital setting.
+Breast reduction is performed in an ambulatory surgery center or hospital setting in the Phoenix, Scottsdale, and Glendale, AZ area.
 The vast majority of patients go home the same day.
 Patients with other medical problems may be hospitalized overnight when indicated, but this is rare.
 Once general anesthesia is administered, a predetermined incision is performed so that the fat and breast tissue can be removed.

 Liposuction of subcutaneous fat in the lateral chest wall may be incorporated into the procedure to contour this region, but is not usually used for major volume reduction.
 The surgery typically takes 2 -3 hours.
 It may take longer in extremely large cases.
 Once the surgery is complete, you’ll be fitted with a surgical bra to support and compress the area.

 Drains are used for 5-6 days and removed in-office.
 Skin sutures are absorbable and do not require removal.
 Pain after surgery is described by most patients as moderate, rather than severe.
 If liposuction is performed, this is typically the most uncomfortable area, and is described as “sore”.
 Pain medication and antibiotics are provided for use after the procedure.
 Most patients go back to work or school after two weeks, although this can be longer if they have a physically demanding job.

 A non-underwire bra is required for 4 weeks or longer if there are any healing problems on the suture line.
 A screening mammogram is recommended at 6 – 12 months after surgery to establish a postoperative baseline, which demonstrates any changes from surgery, which may influence the interpretation of future studies.